 The inclusion of the acrylic panel is a disappointment due to the fact that acrylic generally looks and feels worse than glass, and has a nasty tendency to scratch very easily.
 Still, the decision can be understood due to the case’s price and excellent value proposition.
 The inclusion of a mesh front panel is an excellent feature as already stated.
 The build quality of the case overall is solid inside, and the cable management space is also adequate.

 Fractal Design is an amazing manufacturer with some great products and the Focus G is definitely one of them.
-This is an affordable alternative to the ones that are already mentioned and should be considered if you are on a fairly tight $60 budget for a case.
+This is the best alternative PC case under $70 to the ones that are already mentioned and should be considered if you are on a fairly tight $60 budget for a case.

 5. CoolerMaster MasterBox Q500L